France Biking: Burgundy & Loire Valley

 - Sample gougères, Burgundy’s beloved cheese puffs, during your tour of Beaune.

-- Indulge in a wine tasting and cellar tour at Château Phillipe le Hardi, sampling wines made from Chardonnay and Pinot Noir grapes.
+- Indulge in a wine tasting and cellar tour at Château Philippe le Hardi, sampling wines made from Chardonnay and Pinot Noir grapes.

 Cheverny region4 nights